Internet Marketing, SEO, Tutorials, Website Design,

 Here, we’re not declaring that PWA is good to use over AMP because these are just 3 advantages of PWA over AMP and AMP has also some benefits over PWA.
 To know what is the difference between AMP and PWA read below.

 Difference Between AMP and PWA

-By using AMP and PWA, you can say goodbye to the high page load time and long waiting duration.
-You would show patience for your desktop as a site is loaded, but, on a mobile, 3 seconds seems like the longest time.
-Beyond, 3 seconds, you refuse to wait, close the tab and move on to your next URL or search.
-This behaviour accounts for 53% bounce rate on a mobile.
+By using AMP and PWA, you can bid goodbye to the high page load time and long waiting duration.
+You might show patience for loading sites on your desktop but on a mobile even three seconds would seem to be a long duration.
+Beyond three seconds, you refuse to wait and end up closing the tab to move on to your next URL or search.
+This behaviour accounts for 53% bounce rate on mobiles.